jhuapl-bio/microbert/README.md

 ### Triton Issue
 It looks like DNABERT-2 is not compatible with the `triton` package [DNABERT ISSUE](https://github.com/MAGICS-LAB/DNABERT_2/issues/57).
 We got around this by explicitly uninstalling `pip uninstall triton`.

+### Acknowledgement

+This work was supported by funding from the U.S. Centers for Disease Control and Prevention (CDC) through the Office of Readiness and Response under Contract No. 75D30124C20202.